QuentinPOL/QuentinPOL/README.md

 ### Hi there 👋, I am [Quentin](https://QuentinPOL.github.io/)! 😁

-Hello, my name is Quentin Pollet and I am a BTEC's student majoring in Computer Science and Networks.
+Hello, my name is Quentin Pollet and I am a apprentice in computer engineering school

 ### Languages and Tools: